modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 There you go!
 You should be all set :D

-> This guide is written by taku#3343 and parts were taken from the [Modmail Wiki](https://github.com/kyb3r/modmail/wiki/Installation).
+> This guide is written by taku#3343 with parts taken from the [Modmail Wiki](https://github.com/kyb3r/modmail/wiki/Installation).